 - Breastfeeding Support and Parenting Skills -

 Cafe au Play is a non-profit organization with fiscal sponsorship through the Community Foundation serving SW Colorado.
-The Durango Cafe au Play is now co-located with the La Plata Family Centers Coalition at 495 Florida Road in downtown Durango.
+The Durango Cafe au Play is located at 495 Florida Road in downtown Durango.
 To access our outdoor play area, walk to the left of the building.

-Our indoor space is open on a reservation basis as of November 2021!
-Visit our online reservation page for more information and to reserve time for your visit!
-To access our indoor play area, enter to the left side of the Main Church building.
-You will see an awning with signage for the La Plata Family Centers Coalition on the left.
-Enter through that door and immediately turn right once in the building.
-You'll see the Cafe au Play entrance at the end of the hallway.
+Our indoor space is open for drop-in use!
+Visit our online reservation page for more information and to check-in for your visit!
+To access our indoor play area, walk around to the outdoor play area, enter the church through the wooden door under the awning, turn right down the hallway and our space is at the end of the hallway.

 Playspace and meet-ups

-Our indoor play space is OPEN on a reservation basis!
-Read more about reserving space and rules for visiting HERE.
+Our indoor play space is OPEN for drop-ins!

-We currently provide open play opportunities outdoors on our fenced in playground Monday through Friday mornings from 9:30-12:30p and Saturday mornings from 10:00-12:00p
+We currently provide open play opportunities outdoors and indoors Monday through Friday mornings from 9:00am-1:00pm.

 Our baby group is on Thursday mornings from 10:00 am - 12:00 pm